Find out which labels you should look for.

 When shopping for food, over half of consumers think about the farm animals raised for meat, dairy, and eggs, and whether they were treated humanely.
 And consumers who always or often buy foods with the organic label are especially concerned with farm-animal welfare.

-The Department of Agriculture (USDA), the agency in charge of federal standards for foods labeled “organic,” published a new rule in January 2017 to strengthen requirements for humane treatment and animal welfare on organic farms.
-But despite overwhelming support for the rule, the current administration at the USDA withdrew the new rule in March 2018.
+The Department of Agriculture (USDA), the agency in charge of federal standards for foods labeled “organic,” published a new rule last year to strengthen requirements for humane treatment and animal welfare on organic farms.
+But despite overwhelming support for the rule, the current administration at the USDA has failed to implement it by extending the effective date multiple times, and has even proposed withdrawing it entirely.

 What does that mean for consumers who care about sustainable food production and farm-animal welfare?
 The existing organic standards will remain in place, and these standards are clear in many important areas.
 The USDA Organic seal will continue to mean that animals were fed organic feed from crops grown without harmful synthetic pesticides, synthetic fertilizers, or genetically modified organisms (GMOs).
 Animals on organic farms aren’t given antibiotics (with the exception of day-old chicks), growth hormones, or other drugs in the absence of disease.
 Buying organic is definitely still worth the extra cost.

-The new rule would have added many clear and measurable standards for animal welfare.
-For chickens, for example, it would have set a minimum outdoor-space requirement and specifically prohibit concrete porches, set maximum allowable levels of indoor ammonia to ensure clean air, require at least 6 inches of perch space per hen for roosting, and more.
+The new rule would add many clear and measurable standards for animal welfare.
+For chickens, for example, it would set a minimum outdoor-space requirement and specifically prohibit concrete porches, set maximum allowable levels of indoor ammonia to ensure clean air, require at least 6 inches of perch space per hen for roosting, and more.

-Now that the rule has been withdrawn, producers who interpret a tiny concrete porch as the “outdoors” will be able to continue selling their poultry and eggs as “organic.”
+But this rule will probably not be implemented, allowing producers who interpret a tiny concrete porch as the “outdoors” to continue selling their poultry and eggs as “organic.”

 Fortunately for consumers, there are several certification programs that set high standards for animal welfare.
 Farms that meet these standards can display the certification program’s seal or logo on their meat, dairy and egg labels.